Liability in a Truck Accident

 Determining Liability in a Truck Accident Case

 First, your attorney will need to assess whether or not the truck falls under interstate or intrastate laws.
 Then, the attorney will review the law to see how the insurance liability will apply.
 Depending on the circumstances of your case, there may be multiple parties and factors that determine how your case will proceed.

-Your attorney can investigate if the driver is at fault, if there was defective equipment, and ultimately help decide who was negligent in the accident.
+Your attorney can investigate if the driver was at fault or there was defective equipment and ultimately help decide who was negligent in the accident.

 Get Assistance From Our Team of Jacksonville Truck Accident Lawyers Today!

-If you or a loved one was injured in a truck accident, contact our team of truck accident lawyers at Hardesty, Tyde, Green & Ashton today.
+If you or a loved one was injured in a truck accident, contact our team of truck accident lawyers at Hardesty, Tyde & Ashton, P. A. today.
 We can assist you with your case and help determine which liability insurance laws apply to your case.